Ambuthirtha: Habitation

 There is a temple to Rama on this mountain, accompanied by a small pond.
 The water level remains constant all year round due to the Sharavathi River; small creeks feed into the pond and help maintain the pond's equilibrium.
 Donations from the local population finance the temple's upkeep, as it's understood in the region to be a sacred site.

-Accessibility and tips

-Ambuthirtha can be accessed by road from various nearby towns and cities.
-The nearest airport is Rashtrakavi Kuvempu Airport near Shimoga, followed by a two-hour road journey.
-For those travelling by train, Shimoga is the nearest railway station, approximately an hour's drive from Ambuthirtha.

-Visitors to Ambuthirtha can explore nearby sites such as Achakanya Falls, Tunga Bridge, Sri Rameshwara Temple, Kavaledurga Fort, and Kuppalli, the home of renowned Kannada playwright and poet Kuvempu.

-Best time to visit

-October through April are the best months to visit Ambuthirtha because of the beautiful weather.
-Summers may be unbearably hot, especially in April and May, while monsoon seasons can make travel difficult with their heavy rainfall.